-Computational psychiatry and genomics in the Michaelson lab
+Computational psychiatry and genomics in the Michaelson Lab

-Currently, our research focal areas are:
+Currently, our research projects focus on:

-Genetics of language impairment: in this NIDCD/NICHD-supported project, we are performing whole-genome sequencing of a cohort of Iowa children with language impairment (collected by UI collaborator Bruce Tomblin), where we hope to identify genes and mutations involved in the acquisition and use of language.
+Genetics of language impairment: In this NIDCD/NICHD-supported project, we are performing whole-genome sequencing of a cohort of Iowa children with language impairment (collected by UI collaborator Bruce Tomblin), where we hope to identify genes and mutations involved in the acquisition and use of language.
 We hope that research in this area will eventually help to further refine the categorization of language pathology so that therapies can be more targeted and effective.

 Predictions of top autism gene candidates: Using machine learning methods in combination with several autism genetics databases, we are working to predict which genes are most likely to be recognized as related to autism development.

 Genetics of twice-exceptionality: The goal of this research, in collaboration with the Belin-Blank Center and the Iowa Neuroscience Institute, is to learn more about the genetics and biology of individuals who are “twice-exceptional” - that is, people who have high abilities (gifted) and who are also impacted by a neurodevelopmental condition like autism, ADHD, or learning impairment.
 These individuals often do not receive the help that they need because their high abilities mask their difficulties.
 By learning more about what makes someone twice-exceptional, we hope to facilitate earlier and more personalized interventions for these individuals.

 Other areas of interest include: sex-by-genotype interactions and sex-specific effects in neurodevelopment, as well as translational genetics.
 We are constantly forming on and off-campus collaborations to further these and other areas of interest.

 "Ada Lovelace," created by Gaby D'Alessandro for the Michaelson Lab